yxh9876/Xuhang94470/final_project_part2.md

 Then I will ask the following questions.

 1. What do you think of the overall structure and logic of this dataviz project?
 2. What about the plots and graphs?
+What do you think of the dataviz?
 3. Is there anything you find surprising or confusing?
 4. Is there anything you would change interms of looking, aesthetics?
 5. What other suggestions do you have for me?